 The 5 Biggest Diet Mistakes, According to a Nutritionist

-If you want to lose a few unwanted pounds now that we’re post-Christmas, know this: Dieting doesn’t have to be complicated.
+If you want to lose a few unwanted pounds pre-holiday, know this: Dieting doesn’t have to be complicated.
 Or particularly miserable.
-In fact, rather than counting every calorie, you can just make a few small tweaks (although if you do want to count calories, we suggest you count your macros too).
-We called on Alicia Rountree nutritionist, model and founder of Tartinery, a chicer-than-chic sandwich shop in New York, to share five diet mistakes that women often make.
-These diet tips may make you re-think the way you approach your diet this coming January, some may even seem blooming obvious, but they are mistakes that derail diets time and again.
+In fact, rather than counting every calorie, you can just make a few small tweaks (although if you do want to count calories, we suggest you count your macros, too).
+We called on Alicia Rountree—nutritionist, model and founder of Tartinery, a chicer-than-chic sandwich shop in New York—to share five diet mistakes that women often make.
+These diet tips may make you rethink the way you approach your diet this coming January, some may even seem blooming obvious, but they’re mistakes that derail diets time and again.

-Low-fat or fat-free eating
+1. Low-fat or fat-free eating

 Your body needs fat to utilise vitamins.
-Skipping fat means depriving your body from essential nutrients needed for optimal health.
+Skipping fat means depriving your body of essential nutrients needed for optimal health.
 Most low-fat or fat-free products have also been processed and are usually full of sugar or something nasty.
-Some fats are better than others; stay away from trans fat and add avocados, fatty fish, sprouted nuts and seeds to your diet to give it the good fat it needs.
+Some fats are better than others; stay away from trans fat, and add avocados, fatty fish, sprouted nuts and seeds to your diet to give it the good fat it needs.

-Focusing on the Scale
+3. Focusing on the Scale

-Thinking you can eat whatever you want if you exercise
+4. Thinking you can eat whatever you want if you exercise

-Although it is easy to skip breakfast with busy schedules, it is really the time of day where you can eat the most!
+Although it is easy to skip breakfast with busy schedules, it is the time of day where you can eat the most.
 You will have all day to burn off your breakfast.
-Not to mention your brain and body needs fuel to function properly.
+Not to mention your brain and body need fuel to function properly.
 And I don’t mean a coffee.
 I recommend eating a big breakfast full of fruits, oatmeal or eggs, a medium lunch and a small dinner.
 No time to eat breakfast?
 Keep a bag of organic whey protein, like Whey Ahead Madagascan Vanilla Organic Whey Protein (£25), or a vegan protein, like SunWarrior Warrior Blend Raw Protein (£38), in your kitchen for emergencies.

 Follow Alicia Rountree on Instagram @aliciarountree.
 Plus, read more articles from Alicia Rountree on Byrdie.com here.